 You can use your private medical insurance or pay for your Hoarseness treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 Why One Healthcare

 - Modern purpose-built hospital opened in March 2016 (Ashford) December 2017 (Hatfield)

 - Fast access to diagnostics including MRI, X-ray and Ultrasound

 - Specialist Physiotherapy and nursing teams